-The ultimate settlement of contingent consideration liabilities for the Asuragen acquisition could deviate from current estimates based on the actual results of the financial measures described above.
-This liability is considered to be a Level 3 financial liability that is remeasured each reporting period.
+The ultimate settlement of contingent consideration liabilities for the Asuragen and Namocell acquisitions could deviate from current estimates based on the actual results of the financial measures described above.
+This liability is considered to be a Level 3 financial liability that is re-measured each reporting period.
 The change in fair value of contingent consideration for these acquisitions is included in general and administrative expense.